-Preferred stock is a class of stock having a preference over common stock as to the payment of dividends and the recovery of investment should a company be liquidated, although preferred stock is usually junior to the debt securities of the issuer.
+Preferred stock is a class of stock that has features of debt because it generally entitles the holder to periodic payments at a fixed rate of return.
+Preferred stock has a preference over common stock as to the payment of dividends and the recovery of investment should a company be liquidated, although preferred stock is usually junior to any outstanding debt of the issuer.
 Preferred stock typically does not possess voting rights and its market value may change based on changes in interest rates.

 The fundamental risk of investing in common and preferred stock is the risk that the value of the stock might decrease.
 Stock values fluctuate in response to the activities of an individual company or in response to general market and/or economic conditions.
-Historically, common stocks have provided greater long-term returns and have entailed greater short-term risks than preferred stocks, fixed-income securities and money market investments.
+Historically, common stocks have provided greater long-term returns and have entailed greater short-term risks than preferred stocks, fixed income securities and money market investments.
 The market value of all securities, including common and preferred stocks, is based upon the market's perception of value and not necessarily the book value of an issuer or other objective measures of a company's worth.
 Preferred stock may be subject to more fluctuations in market value, due to changes in market participants' perceptions of the issuer's ability to continue to pay dividends, than debts of the same issuer.
 A preferred stock may be considered either debt or equity, depending on the economic characteristics exhibited by such preferred stock.